 Students will compose a close reading of one of the course texts or multiple course texts set into conversation with each other based on provided essay prompts.
-Before beginning this assignment, students will be expected to meet with the instructor during office hours to discuss their plans for the paper.
+Before beginning this assignment, students are encouraged to meet with the instructor during office hours to discuss their plans for the paper.
 This assignment has a minimum length of 600 words.

-Research Paper - 30%
+Research Paper - 25%